Madeleine Albright Fast Facts

 January 31, 2017 - Albright tells CNN's Chris Cuomo on "New Day" she thinks President Donald Trump's controversial travel ban is 'just flat anti-American,' and goes against America's fundamental values.

-April 10, 2018 - Her book, "Fascism: A Warning," is published.
+April 10, 2018 - Her book "Fascism: A Warning" is published.